No one likes dealing with a blocked toilet, so many choose to hire professionals to get the job done.

 1. Identify The Clog

-Before any work can be done to unblock the pipes, the very first step is identifying the source of the problem, if possible.
-On some occasions, the source of the blockage is not too deep in the pipes and can be seen from the bowl.
+Before you can do any work to unblock the pipes, the very first step is identifying the source of the problem, if possible.
+Sometimes, the source of the blockage is not too deep in the pipes and can be seen from the bowl.

 In this case, get on your rubber gloves and pull them out.
 However, if you cannot see the source of the block, you may need to try alternative methods to get to its source.